morven2018/rest-client-app/README.md

    ```
    pnpm lint
    ```
-8. Formats the codebase using Prettier:
+8. Format the codebase using Prettier:
    ```
    pnpm format:fix
    ```